Conner Jones: Craftsman Truck Series

 On February 13, 2023, ThorSport Racing announced that Jones would drive nine races for the team in the 2023 season, piloting the No. 66 truck.
-He earned four top 20 finishes throughout the season and finished 33rd in points.
+He earned four top-20 finishes throughout the season and finished 33rd in points.
 Following the year, it was announced that Jones would return to ThorSport's No. 66 in 2024, once again on a part-time basis.
 Jones failed to break into the top-ten, scoring a total of six top-twenties and only improving to 31st in points despite making a total of thirteen starts.
 His year would primarily be remembered for a retaliation against Matt Mills at Homestead: Jones intentionally wrecked Mills into the outside wall; the crash caused the Niece Motorsports truck to catch on fire, hospitalizing Mills.
 After being parked for two laps by NASCAR during the race, Jones was suspended for the Martinsville race the subsequent week.

 On January 13, 2025, it was reported that Jones would not return to ThorSport Racing for the 2025 season.

 CARS Tour

-During the South Carolina 400 in 2024, Jones got involved in an altercation with Mason Diaz after doorslamming Diaz's car during a caution; Jones started a fight.
+During the South Carolina 400 in 2024, Jones got involved in an altercation with Mason Diaz after slamming the door of Diaz's car during a crash; Jones started a fight.